-It summarizes many arguments popular with climate change skeptics including how greenhouse gasses haven't caused any warming, that temperature has led changes in cO2 emissions, that “Temperatures are not rising,” and that “Carbon dioxide is already doing almost all the warming it can do.
+It summarizes many arguments popular with climate change skeptics including how greenhouse gases haven't caused any warming, that temperature has led changes in CO2 emissions, that “Temperatures are not rising,” and that “Carbon dioxide is already doing almost all the warming it can do.

 Nova also published a lengthy paper for the Science and Public Policy Project (SPPI) titled “Climate Money” which appears to be an extended version of her second handbook.
 The SPPI article contends that the government has wasted money by pursing climate policy, and that climate science is generally one-sided and inaccurate, at least when it agrees that humans are causing global warming.

 In 2007, the Heartland Institute arranged for and funded a group of scientists to be sent to Bali to challenge and protest the annual conference of the parties to the UN Framework Convention on Climate Change.
 Included in this team of “scientists” was Joanne Nova, as well as other prominent skeptics Christopher Monckton, Vincent Gray, Will Alexander, and David Evans.